authelia/authelia/docs/content/en/integration/openid-connect/specific-information.md

 Plaintext is either denoted by the `$plaintext$` prefix where everything after the prefix is the secret.
 In addition if the secret does not start with the `$` character it's considered as a plaintext secret for the time being but is deprecated as is the `$plaintext$` prefix.

+## Frequently Asked Questions

+### Why isn't my application able to retrieve the token even though I've consented?

+The most common cause for this issue is when the affected application can not make requests to the Token [Endpoint].
+This becomes obvious when the log level is set to `debug` or `trace` and a presence of requests to the Authorization [Endpoint] without errors but an absence of requests made to the Token [Endpoint].

+These requests can be identified by looking at the `path` field in the logs, or by messages prefixed with `Authorization Request` indicating a request to the Authorization [Endpoint] and `Access Request` indicating a request to the Token [Endpoint].

+All causes should be clearly logged by the client application, and all errors that do not match this scenario are clearly logged by Authelia.
+It's not possible for us to log requests that never occur however.

+[Endpoint]: ./introduction.md#discoverable-endpoints